Format grid properties for GDAL command line options (-ts for target size, -te for target extent).

 • ts_te(): combined -ts and -te arguments

-• te(): -te xmin ymin xmax ymax string (note: reordered for GDAL)
+• gdal_te(): -te xmin ymin xmax ymax string (note: reordered for GDAL)

 Details

 These functions generate the string arguments used by GDAL utilities like gdalwarp and gdal_translate.
-The ts() function is named after the GDAL -ts flag and masks stats::ts(); use ts_te() or qualify with stats::ts() if you need the time series function.
+The gdal_ts() function is named after the GDAL -ts flag and gdal_te() after the GDAL -te flag.

 See also